thoughtspot/workflows/automation/README.md

 ## Prerequisites

-### To run this automation you will a github token with the following permissions
+### To run this automation you will need a GitHub token with the following permissions:

 1. "Administration" repository permissions (write)
 2. "Secrets" repository permissions (read)